boucadair/CATS-framework/draft-ldbc-cats-framework.md

 ### Underlay Infrastructure

-The "underlay infrastructure" in {{fig-cats-fw}} indicates an IP/MPLS network that is not necessarily CATS-aware.
+The "underlay infrastructure" in {{fig-cats-components}} indicates an IP/MPLS network that is not necessarily CATS-aware.
 The CATS paths that are computed by a P-CS will be distributed among the CATS-Forwarders ({{sec-ocr}}), and will not affect the underlay nodes.
 Underlay nodes are typically P routers ({{Section 5.3.1 of ?RFC4026}}).

 ## Deployment Considerations